kevinsullivan/TMDE/README.md

   - Visit *this* repository on GitHub (which is probably where you're reading this) while logged in to your GitHub account.
   - "Fork" this repo using the *Fork* button in the upper right corner.
 This will create a clone of this repository (a copy that remembers where it came from) under your GitHub account.
   -   Visit your GitHub web page to confirm that you now own a clone of this repository.
-  -   Now you will "fire up" a whole new computer, that we're giving you, within a Docker container; and this computer will in turn have a clone of your new clone.
-  -   You will work entirely through VSCode and with direct acccess to the (virtual) computer that provide with your new discrete math learning environment (DMLE).
-The next step requires the GitHub URL of your new clone.
   -   Select the green Code button, then HTTPS, then copy the URL that is provided.
 This will be the GitHub URL of your newly forked copy of the respository.
-- Launch DMLE
+- Launch your new environment
-  - Launch a *new* VSCode window.
+  - Start a *new* VSCode window.
   - Use CTRL/CMD-SHIFT-P to bring up the VSCode command palatte.
   - Search for and select *Clone Repository in Container Volume*
   - Paste in the GitHub URL of your new clone as the argument.
   - If you're asked to choose something, select *unique repository*.
-- Now just wait.
-You environment is being built from the ground up.
-You can click to see the build process if you want.
-Wait for your development environment to completely "boot up" before taking any further actions.
+- Now wait while your environment is built.
+You can click in the lower right to see the build process if you want.
+Wait for the building activity to end and for your environment to "boot up" before taking any further actions.
 There is a status bar at the bottom of the screen that reflects build processes status and activities.
 - Check to see that everything is working
   - Open the test.lean file (src/test/test_lean_mathlib.lean)
   -Check that the conditions described therein are satisfied.
   - Cases
-    - true: celebrate
-    - false: tell us!
+    - true: celebrate, give yourself something for a job well done
+    - false: try to figure out and fix what went wrong; don't give up too early; ask for help if it not working nevertheless

 ## What you have wrought